mguiney/389ds-python-scripts/README.md

     -  8/3/16: Initial commit.
 Still very quirky, doesn't have full functionality
     -  8/5/16: now checks to see if 389-ds is running to a server specified by the user, and rebuilds the tree on that ds if the    service is, in fact, running.
     -  8/9/16: all destination server info is taken as command line arguments
+    -  1/5/17: no longer uses the library that truncates lines. back in a working state.

   -  Planned Features:
     - Add user I/O option flag that prompts the user for server/administrator details rather than taking them as a command line option.